Andrej5768/SolvdLabaDB/README.md

 # SolvdLABA Homework

-Implementing database queries using JDBC, MyBatis.
+Realization database queries using JDBC, MyBatis.

 Parsing Objects to JSON and XML with JAXB, Jackson